y9v/activerecord-jsonb-associations/README.md

 #### Performance

-In general you are safe to use JSONB HABTM for models that won't have many associations on both sides.

-If you plan to have associations where one side has many records on the other side (more then ~500), adding new records to existing associations scope will be slower then with traditional approach.

-Below you can see benchmark results for adding new associations to the association scope:
+Compared to regular associations, fetching models associated via JSONB column has no drops in performance.

+Adding new connections is slightly faster with JSONB, for scopes up to 500 records connected to another record (total count of records in the table does not matter that much.
+If you have more then ~500 records connected to one record on average, and you want to add new records to the scope, JSONB associations will be slower then traditional:

 <img src="https://github.com/lebedev-yury/activerecord-jsonb-associations/blob/master/doc/images/adding-associations.png?raw=true | width=500" alt="JSONB HAMTB is slower on adding associations" width="600">